tjhop/tmuxer/README.md

 [![asciicast](https://asciinema.org/a/3tlGDk6BVhwMUoNFsWUzbBXiE.svg)](https://asciinema.org/a/3tlGDk6BVhwMUoNFsWUzbBXiE)

 ## Config File

+Tmuxer will attempt to load configuration files in the following order:
+1. By absolute path, if provided
+2. By relative path to the working directory where `tmuxer` is invoked from
+3. By relative path to `$XDG_CONFIG_HOME/tmuxer` as a fallback

 #### Variables accepted and their usage:

 | Variable Name | Variable Type | Description | Accepted Values | Default Value |